Dogs and Journalists Don’t Mix

 - The footage and links in the Washington Post article show and point to “trainers” using abusive shock collars, pronged collars and choke chains.
-The inhumane and abusive practice of training a dog with shock collars, choke chains and pronged collars is not only less effective to train military dogs, police dogs or a house dogs with but also inhumane to use on any animal.
+The inhumane and abusive practice of training a dog with shock collars, choke chains and pronged collars are not only less effective to train military dogs, police dogs or house dogs with but also inhumane to use on any animal.
 The links point to dogs specifically wearing animal abuse electric collars/chock collars pronged collars and choke chains.
-Shock collars, pronged collars and choke chains are not only illegal in many countries and jurisdictions including mine in Miami Beach but are not used by any humane educated behaviorist and/or dog training professional.
+Shock collars pronged collars and choke chains are illegal in many countries and jurisdictions such as Miami Beach but are not used by any humane educated behaviorist and/or dog training professional.

 - “A Belgian Malinois has a 270-degree field of vision.”
-Dogs’ have a remarkable wide field of view; however a canine’s field of vision is closer to 240 degrees, not the purported 270 degrees.
+Dogs’ have a remarkably wide field of view; however, a canine’s field of vision is closer to 240 degrees, not the purported 270 degrees.

 These are just a few of the statistics and claims that caught my wandering eye on a cursory morning skim.
 What else do you see that could be improved upon?
 Whatever happened to the adage, professional integrity is the cornerstone of a journalist’s credibility?
-Feel free to comment on my writing as well as I enjoy constructive criticism and corrections of inaccuracies.
-Please comment below on your thoughts about journalist integrity and the state of the industry.
+Feel free to comment on my writing as well as I enjoy constructive criticism and corrections of inaccuracies, including my own.

 Love Fun Paw Care and want to go steady?